Nonverbal communication

 - Be based in

-preferences for mode of communication
+preferences for mode of communication- Be based on

 how cultures perceive the passage of time